matomo-org/developer-documentation/docs/4.x/security-in-piwik.md

 $this->securityPolicy->addPolicy('image-src', 'self');
 ```

-Or using dependency injection by creating a `plugins/MyPlugin/config/config.php` like this:
+Or using dependency injection by creating a `plugins/MyPlugin/config/config.php` like this to apply the change to every UI request instead of only a specific request:

 ```php
 return array(